camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/operations/transport-layer-security.md

 Error: rpc error: code = Unavailable desc = all SubConns are in TransientFailure, latest connection error: connection error: desc = "transport: authentication handshake failed: tls: first record does not look like a TLS handshake"
 ```

-The following error will be logged by Netty in the gateway:
+And the following error will be logged by Netty in the gateway:

 ```
 Aug 06, 2019 4:23:22 PM io.grpc.netty.NettyServerTransport notifyTerminated